-Eugene, Oregon December 21, 2023
+Eugene, Oregon December 19, 2024

-This discussion and analysis of Lane Workforce Partnership's financial statements provides an overview of the financial activities for the fiscal year ended June 30, 2023.
+This discussion and analysis of Lane Workforce Partnership's financial statements provide an overview of the financial activities for the fiscal year ended June 30, 2024.
 It is intended to be a companion piece with the transmittal letter on pages ii and iii and the financial statements which begin on page 9.